JetBrains/amper/docs/src/user-guide/basics.md

+---
+description: |
+  If you have never used Amper before, this is the best place to start.
+In this section, we will learn about the basic entities in Amper, the general project layout, and how configuration files look.
+---
 # Basic concepts

 If you have never used Amper before, this is the best place to start.
 In this section, we will learn about the basic